happycube/cxadc-linux3/README.md

 Kernel updates will break the driver and require a full re-installation, unless DKMS is setup.

-`rules.config` - Inside this file are your defined base settings every time the driver loads
+`rules.config` - Inside this file are your defined base settings every time the driver loads.

 ## History